Church Music and Copyright

 “© 1975 Broadman Press.
 All rights reserved.
 International copyright secured.
 Used by permission.
 Making copies without written permission of the copyright owner is prohibited” (Hymns, 219).

 Music produced independently by church members is not under the Church's license.
 You should not copy, download, or distribute music that is published or produced by Church members, or by anyone else – not even for Church use – unless permission is specifically granted by the copyright holder.
-LDS musicians, like other professionals, put time, effort, and monetary resources into their music.
+Latter-day Saint musicians, like other professionals, put time, effort, and monetary resources into their music.
 Making arrangements or recording covers of copyrighted songs without permission can also be a violation of copyright.

 Permission to download music isn't always in a written license statement.
 If a composer or artist provides a download link for a song on their official website, that means they are allowing you to download and use it.
 But permission to download does not automatically include permission to distribute or share with others – if you want to share a song, you should direct others to the source.